-I have often referred to the Impact as in my top 3 of all-time best detectors I’ve used.
-Keep in mind I have used a LOT of detectors over the years, there are very few I haven’t had my hands on, past and present.
-When I’ve said it’s in my top 3 I had never put 1,2,3 on those top detectors.
-Recently, I got to thinking about it more in depth since having the Multi-Kruzer and I would have to say that both the Nokta Impact and now the Multi-Kruzer are in the #1 spot.
+I have often referred to the Impact as in my top 3 of all-time best metal detectors I’ve used.
+Keep in mind I have used a LOT of metal detectors over the years, there are very few I haven’t had my hands on, past and present.
+When I’ve said it’s in my top 3 I had never put 1,2,3 on those top metal detectors.
+Recently, I got to thinking about it more in depth since having the Multi Kruzer and I would have to say that both the Nokta Impact and now the Multi Kruzer are in the #1 spot.

 Why the Multi-Kruzer Is #1 on My List

-Another thing you will hear me mention over and over when it comes to the Multi-Kruzer (and Impact) is the Iron Audio.
-I am a relic hunter and the ability to run the detector wide open while turning the iron audio off or down low is an absolutely amazing feature that I can no longer live without.
-Most of my sites are littered with iron and with most detectors you have to run wide open and listen to all that iron which can drive a person crazy.
-The Multi-kruzer solved this issue in a big way with the Iron Audio feature.
+Another thing you will hear me mention over and over when it comes to the Multi Kruzer (and Impact) is the Iron Audio.
+I am a relic hunter and the ability to run the metal detector wide open while turning the iron audio off or down low is an absolutely amazing feature that I can no longer live without.
+Most of my sites are littered with iron and with most metal detectors you have to run wide open and listen to all that iron which can drive a person crazy.
+The Multi Kruzer solved this issue in a big way with the Iron Audio feature.
 While I’m talking about relic hunting, something else worth mentioning is the recovery speed.
 I have hunted iron infested sites with the stock coil that any other detector I’ve used in the past I would have to go to a smaller coil.
-Although the recovery speed isn’t adjustable it just doesn’t matter with the Multi-kruzer, it can handle even some of the worst iron areas with the stock coil than many other detectors could with a much smaller coil.
+Although the recovery speed isn’t adjustable it just doesn’t matter with the Multi Kruzer, it can handle even some of the worst iron areas with the stock coil than many other metal detectors could with a much smaller coil.

 More Reasons It’s #1

-I will buy a detector simply because it is a great detector, in the end that’s what it is all about and why I put the Mult-Kruzer in the #1 spot but the following is more about why you hear me talk about Makro/Nokta on my podcast so much and why I absolutely believe in the company and its people.
+I will buy a metal detector simply because it is a great detector, in the end that’s what it is all about and why I put the Multi Kruzer in the #1 spot but the following is more about why you hear me talk about Makro Nokta on my podcast so much and why I absolutely believe in the company and its people.

 - Quality – No wobble, flexing, everything fits well